Types of Life Insurance Policies

 Take a step back this January and review how your household is spending money.
 Reacquaint yourself with your budget or rip the old one up and draft a new one.
 Either way, getting in control of your household finances can help you get out of debt, reassess your priorities and hopefully save more money this year than you did last.
 Being mindful of your budget, even when you don't exactly hit the mark, can help you be a smart spender this year.

 If you're looking for ways to trim your household spending, look at your recurring expenses.
-Things like subscriptions and streaming services can add up quickly, but are small enough to go overlooked.
+Things like subscriptions, or trips to the nail salon can add up quickly, but are small enough to go overlooked.

 If you already have a life insurance policy, January is also a great time to do an annual policy review.
 A policy review is a good way to make sure that you still have the proper amount of coverage and that your beneficiary is still correct.
 If you have term life insurance, it may also be a good time to consider whether converting to a permanent policy may be right for you.